ningkko/COVID-drug/README.md

 ### 5. Content analysis
 Follow clustering.ipynb to cluster and visualize tweets.
 Use NER.ipynb to find NERs and visualize the results in word clouds.

+### 6. Demographic analysis
+Follow the README.md file inside `demographic_analysis` to replicate the demographic and political orientation inference and analysis.